This guide simplifies the various types of moon phases. It clarifies the basic science and mythology behind our lunar

 The most obvious question to ask is what causes these different phases or cycles?
 We can see our lunar partner because it reflects sunlight.
 Sometimes we only see a partial reflection because the Earth gets in the way.
-The Sun, Moon, and Earth are in an intricate cosmic dance which gives us the changing phases of our lunar satellite, the moon.
+The Sun, Moon, and Earth are in an intricate cosmic dance that gives us the changing phases of our lunar satellite, the moon.
 See, that’s easy.

 Measuring Different Types of Moon Phases

 If you look at the moon’s orbit, you can find several ways to measure our lunar partner’s different phases.
 Here are the most used methods for a monthly circuit.

 These methods for calculating these cycles are not for dummies.
 It’s easy to get lost in the intricate math, geometry, and astronomy.
 Here are the primary methods and their results, if you are curious.

 - Sidereal = 27.321661554 day

 - Synodic = 29.530588861 days

 The bottom line here is, no matter how you measure them, there are roughly 28 days in the lunar cycle.